Buyer's Guide to Choosing a Stair Runner Carpet

 Cons: Natural fibers will resort to their original color and darken or lighten as they age.

-Some fibers can be too slippery to use as a stair carpet.
+Some fibers can be too slippery to use as a stair carpeting.

 Synthetic Carpet Fibers